vaishnavig250/Metacrafter_Token/README.md

 # ETH PROOF: Beginner EVM Course
 This course was designed about some basic concepts about Web3 and Blockchain with the solidity programming.
 I learnt various concepts through this course which i didn't know  earlier .
-After Completed all three given modules i have to make a contract with the help of this concepts.
+After Completing all three given modules i have to make a contract with the help of this concepts.

 ## The Course
 I wrote the code in Solidity Language with the help of Metacrafter Beginner EVM Course.